KhaledSaeed18/Node.js-course/part3/Promises.md

-# Asynchronous JavaScript | Promises and Async/Await
+# Asynchronous JavaScript | 🔄 Promises

 ## Introduction

-🔄️ Node.js is fundamentally built around asynchronous code execution.
+Node.js is fundamentally built around asynchronous code execution.
 While traditionally this was handled using callback functions, modern JavaScript provides more elegant and maintainable solutions: **Promises and Async/Await.**

 ## Understanding Promises